 What is alpha-gal syndrome?

-A potentially life-threatening IgE-mediated allergy to galactose-α-1,3-galactose, a sugar molecule in most non-primate mammal tissues.
-Triggered by a lone star tick bite.
-Causes reactions — hives, GI symptoms, anaphylaxis — when affected individuals consume red meat.
-Reactions typically delayed 2–6 hours.
+An IgE-mediated allergy to galactose-alpha-1,3-galactose — a sugar molecule in most non-primate mammal tissues.
+Triggered by a Lone Star tick bite in most US cases.
+Causes reactions — hives, GI symptoms, anaphylaxis — when affected individuals consume red meat, dairy, or mammalian-derived medications.
+Reactions typically delayed 2–8 hours after ingestion.

 Who discovered alpha-gal syndrome?

-Dr. Thomas Platts-Mills, Dr. Scott Commins, and Tina Hatley Merritt at the University of Virginia, working from 2002.
-Originally investigating cetuximab reactions; the tick-bite connection was confirmed partly after Platts-Mills was bitten himself.
+Dr. Thomas Platts-Mills, Dr. Scott Commins, and Tina Hatley Merritt at the University of Virginia, working from 2002; formally established in the 2009 paper in the Journal of Allergy and Clinical Immunology.
+Originally investigating cetuximab reactions; the tick-bite connection was confirmed in part after Platts-Mills was bitten himself during hiking fieldwork.

 What tick causes alpha-gal syndrome?

-Primarily the lone star tick (Amblyomma americanum) in the US.
+Primarily the Lone Star tick (Amblyomma americanum) in the US.
 Identifiable by a single white spot on adult females.
-Range expanding northward and westward for two decades.
+Range expanding northward and westward for two decades, attributed to warming winters and white-tailed deer population growth.

 How many people have alpha-gal syndrome?